Shawn E. Caine

 Shawn attended elementary through law school in San Diego, receiving a B.A degree and Juris Doctorate from the University of San Diego.
 During law school, he spent time at the University of London, Kings College.
 He spent most of his summers in Montana, where his immediate family is originally from and many reside.

-Shawn is licensed to practice law in California and Texas, and he is a member of the U.S. Central and Southern district courts of California.
+Shawn is licensed to practice law in California and Texas, and he is a member of the U.S. Central, Eastern and Southern District Courts of California.
 In 2005, he became a licensed real estate broker.

 Shawn and his wife Maureen reside in Del Mar, CA. He enjoys hiking, fly fishing, skiing and other outdoor activities in his spare time.
-Shawn has run marathons for the Leukemia National Program “Team in Training “ and supports various charitable causes around the nation.
+Shawn has run marathons for the Leukemia National Program “Team in Training “ and supports various charitable causes, with an emphasis in Alzheimer, homeless and hunger relief efforts.

 Jessica has been associated with the Law Offices of Shawn E. Caine since 2017 and has spent her career litigating and successfully resolving catastrophic loss cases on behalf of various types of clients, including individuals and national insurance companies.
 Her litigation experience focuses on wildfire cases and includes some of the largest wildfire cases in California history, as well as wildfire cases across the nation.
 She has handled an array of tasks, from inspections, interfacing with clients, expert work, motion practice, to extensive discovery and depositions.
 She has also participated in various National Wildland Fire Conferences.